Internships in Rome

 - Language Prerequisites: Completed ITA 3110 or ITA 3080

 - Pre-Approval of the Faculty Coordinator (Interview Required)

 Students may choose between a 3 or 6 credit internship under the advisement of the Department of Languages and Literature and their Academic Dean/Advisor.

 Six credit internships will last for the entirity of your semester program, spanning 15 weeks.

 - 375 hours at job site (25 hours/week x 15 weeks)

 Note: You may need to take distance-learning classes in order to meet the in-person requirements of the internships and maintain full-time status.
 In addition, please note that you can be registered for no more than two courses and must ensure that your class schedule allows appropriate, uninterrupted time for the internship -5 consecutive hours per day, Monday through Friday.

-Three Credit Internship (Semester or Summer)
+Three Credit Internship (Summer Only)

 - 130 hours at job site

 - 45 hours of journaling